insightsengineering/JointSurvivalModels.jl/docs/src/FirstExample.md

 ```

 ## Maximum Likelihood
 This implementation of joint models can also be used for maximum likelihood optimizations.
 The `Optim.jl` package contains many different optimizers that can be used to find parameters of your model.
-Here is an example of finding the parameters of the baseline hazard and link coefficient:
+Here is an example of finding the parameters of the baseline hazard and link coefficient, while keeping the longitudinal parameters fixed:
 ```julia
 using Optim